Frequently Asked Questions

 Do I have to wear my hair in a bun?

 Absolutely!
 Fastening hair in a secure bun is an important part of the beauty and discipline of ballet.
 A secure bun gives the student freedom to concentrate on her technique instead of fussing with her hair.

-Students start pointe by invitation from the Director only.
+Students start pointe by invitation from the director only in Level A2.
 There is no specific age for starting pointe.
 In determining pointe readiness, each student is evaluated by her length of study, weekly attendance, muscular strength, and anatomical makeup of the foot.

 What is your policy on attendance and tardiness?